 In the past, people thought that fats can cause weight gain and promote the development of cardiovascular diseases.
 However, the recent PURE study found no connection between fat consumption and an increased risk of disease.

 The study interviewed and monitored 135,335 people from 18 countries regarding their eating habits using standardized questionnaires.
 Surprisingly, the study concluded that high fat intake was associated with low mortality.
 This applies to saturated as well as unsaturated fatty acids.
-Moreover, the risk of death increased significantly with the amount of carbohydrates consumed.
+Moreover, the risk of death increased significantly with the number of carbohydrates consumed.
 This meant that a healthy diet should contain more fats such as high-quality olive oil and fewer carbohydrates such as white flour products.

-7. Keep Your Gut Healthy
+7. Keep Your Gut Healthy as Part of a Healthy Lifestyle

 The microbiome of our intestines holds many secrets.
-It not only helps us digest food, but also influences our immune system and the development of diseases.
+It not only helps us digest food but also influences our immune system and the development of diseases.
 The composition of bacteria varies from person to person and is significantly influenced by diet and lifestyle.

 The more diverse the composition of the intestinal microbiome, the better indication of good health.
 A varied diet rich in fruit and vegetables provides valuable dietary fibers and has a positive effect on our intestinal flora.
 Good intestinal bacteria multiply!
 This ensures a healthier metabolism and an improved immune system.
 Fermented foods such as sauerkraut, pickles, Kombucha, and Kefir also promote the growth of “good” intestinal bacteria.
 A probiotic can also be a great dietary supplement.